influxdata/docs-v2/content/influxdb/v1.8/introduction/download.md

   - /influxdb/v1.8/introduction/downloading/
 ---

 Download the latest InfluxDB open source (OSS) release at the [InfluxData download page](https://portal.influxdata.com/downloads).

+Do the following:

+1. Scroll to the bottom of the [`Downloads`](https://portal.influxdata.com/downloads) page and click **Are you interested in InfluxDB 1.x Open Source?** to expand the 1.x options.
+2. Under the **Are you interested in InfluxDB 1.x Open Source?** section, select the version of InfluxDB you want to download.
+3. Select your operating system under the **Platform** dropdown menu.
+4. Execute the provided download commands.